FrederikeNeuber/jeanpaulanalytics/README.md

 # jeanpaulanalytics

 Analyses of letters from Jean Paul's surroundings ([jeanpaul-edition.de/](jeanpaul-edition.de/)) experimenting with metrics and methods from social media analytics.
-The analyses were conducted as part of a presentation at the conference "Soziales Medium Brief.
+The analyses were conducted as part of a presentation at the conference 'Soziales Medium Brief.
 Sharen, Liken, Retweeten im 18. und 19.
 Jahrhundert.
-Neue Perspektiven auf die Briefkultur" (Berlin-Brandenburg Academy of Sciences and Humanities, June 24-26, 2021) and for the comference proceedings (edited by Markus Bernauer, Selma Jahnke, Frederike Neuber, and Michael Rölcke; Summer 2023).
+Neue Perspektiven auf die Briefkultur' (Berlin-Brandenburg Academy of Sciences and Humanities, June 24-26, 2021) and for the article 'Historische Korrespondenzen und Social Media Analytics.
+Eine experimentelle Analyse der Briefe aus Jean Pauls Umfeld'  comference proceedings (edited by Markus Bernauer, Selma Jahnke, Frederike Neuber, and Michael Rölcke; Summer 2023).

+The repository is primarily intended to supplement the above mentioned article in the conference proceedings.

 # Contents